MicrosoftDocs/dynamics365smb-docs/business-central/receivables-collect-outstanding-balances.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Finance Charge Memos**, and then choose the related link.
 2. Choose the **New** action, and then fill in the fields as necessary.
 3. Choose **Suggest Fin.
 Charge Memo Lines** action.
-4. In the **Suggest Finance Charge Memo Lines** page, set a filter on the **Cust.
+4. On the **Suggest Finance Charge Memo Lines** page, set a filter on the **Cust.
 Ledger Entry** FastTab if you want to create finance charge memos only for specific entries.
 5. Choose the **OK** button to start the batch job.

 ## To update finance charge memo texts